starvagrant/toh/toh.markdown/road_trip_in_red.md

 “What have you heard about this theatre?”

 “I've heard some things mentioned in chat rooms.
-Nothing escapes the land of the dead.”
+There's a phrase that gets tossed about.
+Nothing escapes the land of the dead.
+I imagine it's code for something.”

 “Why would they want to show me a film?”

 “I don't know.
-I wouldn't turn the offer down.”
+I wouldn't turn the offer down, personally.
+I've been in parts of the world you couldn't go to an unofficial theatre.”

-“Are you serious?”
+"Well, I suppose I wouldn't be granted a second opportunity, if I missed the show.
+But then I'm not so sure I really want to see a dead film.
+Of deadness and all."

-“Of course I'm serious.
-Don't you want to know?”
+"You could stand not knowing?"
+Again Ali seemed threatening, but there was only curiosity in his voice.

-“I don't know if I want to know.”
+"I don't know.
+You seem to have a great interest in this."

-“But would you prefer not to know?”
+"I'm a journalist.
+I always wonder why people stick their head in the sand.
+You seem like you wouldn't shy away from answering such a question."

-“Then what are you going to do?”
+"I'm not sticking my head in the sand.
+It's caution.
+Reason.
+It might... lead to something nasty."
+Creed said cryptically.

-“Well I guess I have to find the Theatre first aren't I?”
+“So what are you going to do?”

-“What about the red stuff?”
+“Well I guess I have to find the Theatre first don't I?
+Maybe the red stuff holds some answers?”
 Creed asked.

-“Oh yeah.
-It's not blood or paint.
+“Well it's not blood or paint.
 Somebody may have climbed the sign to dump it but that doesn't give us a clue as to what it is.
 It must be synthetic.
 Maybe toxic.”

 “And it's not frozen, even in this weather.”